rkgIITBh/data-structures.github.io/HTML/deletionBTrees.md

 }
 ```

-Couple of points in the pseudo code need a bit of explanation.
+A few points in the pseudo code for <tt>borrow_cum_merge()</tt> need a bit of explanation.
 - The function <tt>removeKey()</tt> may require data movement inside <tt>L</tt>.
 - Te functions <tt>isRich()</tt> and <tt>isUnderflow()</tt> just require checking of key count in a node.

 The function <tt>isRich</tt> returns <tt>TRUE</tt> if count is greater than <i>M/2</i>.
 On the other hand,
 <tt>isUnderflow</tt> returns <tt>TRUE</tt> if count is less than <i>M/2</i>.
 Therefore, <tt>isUnderflow()</tt> and
 <tt>isRich()</tt> can be implemented using one single function.

+If an underflow occurs after deletion of a key from a node then a surplus key can be borrowed from its rich sibling.
+However, it the sibling itself is one key away from underflow, then we perform a merging of keys as follows:
+- Pull the key from the parent whose right pointer points to the sibling node.
+- Merge the key retrieved from the parent, the remaining keys from node of the deleted key, and the keys from the sibling.

+The merging process reduces the number of children of the parent by one while the sibling becomes richer by addition of
+left out keys from the deleted node and the key pulled out from the parent node.

 Now it is time to examine a few examples of deletions in a B-Tree.
 Let us begin with the most simple example, i.e.,
 deletion of a key from a leaf node.
 We need to consider three different possibilities in deletion of key from